 What’s hot?

 We recommend evaluating your learning materials separately from delivery.
-This helps you identify problems with materials earlier in the process and more easily discern where improvements need to be made.
-You also should define separate quality standards for your materials and delivery method.
+This approach helps you identify problems with materials earlier in the process and more easily discern where you need to make improvements.

 What’s not?

-We do not suggest capturing data about your learning program's impact on society as a whole; it is too far removed to be useful.
-As for benefits to the customer, however, this data is absolutely important and should be incorporated into the business metrics you’re evaluating at Level 4.
+We do not suggest capturing data about your learning program's impact on society as a whole; it is too far removed to be valuable.

 Up Next: Brinkerhoff's Success Case Method